-The proposed designation is for the construction, operation, maintenance of a motorway between Drury South Interchange and the SH1 Great South Road over-bridge at Bombay, and associated infrastructure.
+The proposed alteration is for the construction, operation, and maintenance of a motorway between the SH1 Great South Road over-bridge at Bombay and Bombay Interchange, and associated infrastructure.
 The proposed work is shown in the following Concept Plan and includes:

-- Safety improvements including the upgrading of interchanges, wider shoulders, new barriers and improvements to lighting along the extent of the Project area; - Construction of a new interchange at Drury South, including a new over-pass; - Upgrades to Ramarama Interchange, including modification of the existing roundabouts, and new overpass; - Associated works including intersections, bridges, embankments, retaining structures, culverts and stormwater management systems; - · Changes to local roads, where the proposed work intersects with local roads; and - Construction activities including construction areas, construction traffic management and the re-grade of driveways.
+- Safety improvements including the upgrading of interchanges, wider shoulders, new barriers and improvements to lighting along the extent of the Project area; - Upgrades to Bombay Interchange, including modification of the existing intersections, and replacement and/or additions to the existing over-pass at Mill Road; - Associated works including intersections, bridges, embankments, retaining structures, culverts and stormwater management systems; - · Changes to local roads, where the proposed work intersects with local roads; and - Construction activities including construction areas, construction traffic management and the re-grade of driveways.